Meet our Administration Team

 Emily Blaser (Grade 4)

-I am thrilled to join the Frassati Catholic Academy community!
+I am thrilled to be part of the Frassati Catholic Academy community!
 I graduated from Saint Mary’s University of Minnesota in May 2016 with an Elementary Education degree and a Theology minor.
-I am very excited to start my first year of teaching at FCA.
 I am very grateful to be in this community and be a part of so many students faith and education journeys.

 I grew up in a small town in Illinois, but I fell in love with Minnesota when I went to college.
-I have attended Catholic schools all of my life, and I am looking forward to the opportunity to share my faith with my students.
+I have attended Catholic schools all of my life, and I am grateful for the opportunity to share my faith with my students.
 In my spare time, I love playing games and spending time with my friends and family.
 I hope to help your students grow academically, socially, and spiritually.

 Patti Cibuzar (Grade 4)